Trans-Mississippi Exposition: Timeline

-The decision to hold [an] Exposition was made in late 1895 by a small committee of Omaha businessmen determined to hold the Expo, led by banker Gurdon Wattles.
+The decision to hold an exposition was made in late 1895 by a small committee of Omaha businessmen, led by banker Gurdon Wattles.
 In making their decision, the committee set aside several sites for consideration, including an area near 16th Avenue and Pershing Drive in East Omaha, near the now-dry Florence Lake.
 It was the preferred site for the Exposition early in 1897.
 400 acre surrounding the tract that became Miller Park was considered the strongest contender towards the middle of the year.
 However, both sites ended up losing out to a site in North Omaha later in the year when Omaha banker Herman Kountze donated land in his Kountze Place development to the City of Omaha.
 After the Expo some of that land would become Kountze Park.

 Many important developments happened throughout the city before the opening of the Trans-Mississippi Exposition.
 They included the opening of the Burlington Train Station in downtown Omaha.

 During the Expo, on August 31, 1898, the committee declared "Cody Day" in honor of Buffalo Bill Cody.
 Cody brought his "world-famous" Wild West Show back to the Omaha Driving Park where it was formally founded several years earlier.

 October 12 was "President's Day" at the Expo and featured a speech by President William McKinley focused on international affairs and the necessity of not being isolationist.

 The total attendance was 2,613,508, and the total receipts were $1,924,077.
 The following year after the Expo some members of its managing committee decided to host another Expo-type event, which became the Great American Exposition in summer 1899.